 Like all other Toastmasters clubs, we will have goals to meet and best practices to follow.
-Our special areas of focus will be on creating a vibrant mentoring program, adventurous meeting programs, and a special focus on building friendships among our members through regular social events, including a weekly post-meeting card or board game.
-Details on all of this will develop and evolve as we continue meeting.
+Our special areas of focus will be on creating a vibrant mentoring program, adventurous meeting programs, and a special focus on building friendships among our members through regular social events.

 There are a lot of reasons people join a Toastmasters club, but members often realize benefits they never expected when they joined.

 The first speech manual will walk you through practicing the following skills: Organizing your speech, getting to the point, using descriptive language and accurate wording, using body language and gestures, using vocal variety, researching your topic, using visual aids, persuading, and inspiring.

 The first leadership manual will walk you through practicing the following skills: Listening, critical thinking, giving feedback, time management, planning and implementation, organizing and delegating, facilitation skills, motivating people, mentoring, and team building.